Zongliang-Wu/LADE-DUN/README.md

 See the `readme.md` in the [./train_code_syn](./train_code_syn).

-## Real Experiement:
+## Real Experiment:

 See the `readme.md` in the [./train_code_real](./train_code_real).

 ## Acknowledgements

-Our code is based on following codes, thanks for their generous open source:
+Our code is based on the following codes, thanks for their generous open source:

 - [https://github.com/ShawnDong98/RDLUF_MixS2](https://github.com/ShawnDong98/RDLUF_MixS2)
 - [https://github.com/caiyuanhao1998/MST](https://github.com/caiyuanhao1998/MST)